hattiq/ImageLabeler/README.md

 # ImageLabeler

-GUI tool to copy images into specific folders.
-A single image is copied to all the folders you selected.
-The original image is deleted, but only if it was copied.
+GUI tool to label images.
+Labels are appended at the front of the image filename.
+The images are taken from a source directory and the labeled images are placed in the destination directory.

 ![ImageLabeler Screenshot](https://i.imgur.com/p1tB2LK.jpg)